hpmarshall/microsnowex2024/README.md

 ## Tasks

-#### 1. Load and parse all microstructural data from 3 locations on the Western end of the South line, where there is SWESARR radar data and microCT (Syndey has written MATLAB code for this)
+#### 1. Load and parse all microstructural data from 3 locations on the Western end of the South line, where there is SWESARR radar data and microCT (Syndey has written MATLAB code for this.
+Also leverage SnowEx database!)

-#### 2. Convert Sydney's Matlab code to python.

-#### 3. Calculate SSA from SMP data using snowmicropyn,
+#### 2. Calculate SSA from SMP data using snowmicropyn,

-#### 4. Compare SSA from SMP to SSA from IceCube/IRIS.
+#### 3. Compare SSA from SMP to SSA from IceCube/IRIS.
 Explore parameter optimization in the SMP retrieval of SSA to match IceCube/IRIS

-#### 5. Compare SSA from SMP and IceCube/IRIS to microCT.
+#### 4. Compare SSA from SMP and IceCube/IRIS to microCT.
 Characterize accuracy of retrieval for SMP and IceCube/IRIS

-#### 6. Spatial analysis of SMP data around pit - characterize variability of bulk SSA, and SSA within layers.
+#### 5. Spatial analysis of SMP data around pit - characterize variability of bulk SSA, and SSA within layers.
 Quantify variability of SSA.

-#### 7. Estimate density from SMP using snowmicropyn.
+#### 6. Estimate density from SMP using snowmicropyn.
 Quantify variability in density around each pit using SMP density estimates.

-#### 8. Plot bulk average SSA spatially, for each SMP profile.
+#### 7. Plot bulk average SSA spatially, for each SMP profile.
 Add snow depth measurements around pit.

-#### 9. Use airborne lidar data to quanitfy variability in snow depth and SWE around each pit.
+#### 8. Use airborne lidar data to quanitfy variability in snow depth and SWE around each pit.

-#### 10. Summarize SWE, depth, SSA around each pit with statistics (mean, median, variance, IQR), including plots spanning ~50m around each pit
+#### 9. Summarize SWE, depth, SSA around each pit with statistics (mean, median, variance, IQR), including plots spanning ~50m around each pit

-#### 11. Explore new approach to snow microstructure for radar, "polydispersity", from Picard paper.
+#### 10. Explore new approach to snow microstructure for radar, "polydispersity", from Picard paper.

-#### 12. Convert MATLAB code from work above into python (ongoing throughout project)
+#### 11. Convert MATLAB code from work above into python (ongoing throughout project)

 ## Resources for Data Download